CDEager/nauf/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-There was 1 NOTE regarding possibly mis-spelled words in DESCRIPTION, but I have verified that the three words (Unordered, contrastive, unordered) are spelled correctly.
+There were no ERRORs, WARNINGs, or NOTES.

 ## Downstream dependencies
 There are currently no downstream dependencies.